PerplexedTheta/pwp-my/_posts/2024-06-20-hello-world.md

 Over the next few months, I'm going to aim to get a post up on here once a week &ndash; if that proves sustainable, I'll keep at it, and if that drives me insane, I'll conversely dial it back.
 Don't expect quality content or thought-provoking diatribe, but I will definitely be revelling in the antics of the general election here in the UK.

 Off to the bar now for an alcohol-free gin.
 Keep the peace, folks!
-Caio.
+Ciao.